 Experiments can build further on top of these example showcases by adding more advanced wireless monitoring and control.
-While the example showcases are rather focusing on the control of radio and lower networking layers, we also welcome experiments that are also addressing higher networking layers (such as control of routing and transport protocols).
+While the example showcases are rather focusing on the control of radio and lower networking layers, we also welcome Experiments addressing higher networking layers (such as control of routing and transport protocols).
 Experimenters can also design their own showcases using the HW platforms and UPIs currently supported by the WiSHFUL projects.
-Small extensions to the UPIs are possible to enable specific control and monitoring functionality required by the proposed experiment that is not yet supported by WiSHFUL.
+Small extensions to the UPIs are possible to enable specific control and monitoring functionality required by the proposed Experiment that is not yet supported by WiSHFUL.
 For this purpose the required functionality must clearly be described in the proposal and discussed with the Patron.
 For the selected Experiments, these extensions will be supported by the Patron.

-This call is split in two categories of experiments:
+This call is split in two categories of Experiments:

-- Scientific excellence targeting experiments validating novel wireless solutions that clearly advance the current state-of-the-art. - Innovation by SME targeting experiments validating wireless solutions that have a large potential for commercial exploitation in existing of new products or services.
+- Scientific excellence targeting Experiments validating novel wireless solutions that clearly advance the current state-of-the-art. - Innovation by SMEs targeting Experiments validating wireless solutions that have a large potential for commercial exploitation in existing of new products or services.

-Independent evaluations of the submitted proposals will be performed, in order to select the experiments that will be supported by the project.
-Different categories of experiments will be evaluated against different criteria (see section 11).
-It is required that the experiments are performed by a single organization.
-In the category 'Innovation by SME', only proposals from small and medium-size enterprises, including unipersonal companies and individuals, will be accepted.
+Independent evaluations of the submitted proposals will be performed, in order to select the Experiments that will be supported by the project.
+Different categories of Experiments will be evaluated against different criteria (see section 11).
+It is required that the Experiments are performed by a single organization.
+In the category 'Innovation by SMEs', only proposals from small and medium-size enterprises, as defined by H2020 guidelines, including unipersonal companies and individuals, will be accepted.